 Whether it’s betting on their favorite sports team or their beloved Razorbacks, residents in Arkansas have no restrictions on what they can wager on.
 Many states restrict betting on in-state colleges or even college player props, but Arkansas allows both of those markets to be offered.
 The two biggest markets that are not allowed to be provided in AR are political markets and eSports.

 The possibilities for betting on horse racing and greyhound racing are endless.
-Not only does the state have multiple racetracks where wagers can be placed, but it also offers residents mobile racebooks they can download.
+The state has multiple racetracks where wagers can be placed and offers residents mobile racebooks they can download.

 Daily Fantasy Sports apps are also available in the state, so AR residents truly have full reign over sports betting in the U.S.